Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 TODO

 # VHF APT/LRPT reception guide (137MHz)
-Now that we have gone over the terminology and science behind these satellites, we can finally move on o the actual reception process!
+Now that we have gone over the terminology behind these satellites, we can finally move on to the actual reception process!

 - Receiving VHF broadcasts is **incredibly easy** → all you need is some wire, an SDR, and some patience
 - As of writing this article, there are **5** weather satellites currently broadcasting imagery in this band
 - While easy to receive, they have a **relatively low quality** (4 km/px on APT and 1 km/px with JPEG compression on LRPT) and transmit only 2-3 channels while broadcasts in higher frequencies usually transmit 5+ raw, 1 km/px channels

-## Example processed APT and LRPT images
+## Sample processed APT and LRPT images
 > Note: The raw images don't have maps on them, they were added in post processing.

 ![A processed APT image](../../assets/images/Radio/compressed/APT-Sample-image-COMPRESSED.jpg)